Beatty solutions of almost Golomb functional equations: Introduction

-When $r=s^{2}$ with $s$ even, the left-hand side equals $n+1$ instead of $n$.
-When $s$ is odd the identity holds as in the non-square case (Theorem~\ref{thm:square}).
+Theorem~\ref{thm:universal} concerns the range $n\ge r$.
+For $1\le n<r$ the window in~\eqref{eq:AG} contains the padding zeros, and the equation can fail.
+A direct computation gives the complete classification of the full-range solutions: $a(S(n))=n$ holds for all $n\ge 1$ exactly when $r\in\{2,3,5,6\}$.
+For $7\le r\le 11$ it fails at $n=4$, where $S(4)=7$ but $a(7)=3\ne 4$.
+For $r\ge 12$ it already fails at $n=1$, since $a(1)=\fl{1/\!\sqrt{r}+\sqrt{r}/2}\ge 2$.
+Consequently, for every $r\ge 7$ that is not an even perfect square, the Beatty sequence~\eqref{eq:general_beatty} is an eventual solution of the equation but not a full-range one, while for $r\in\{2,3,5,6\}$ it is a solution in the full range.

-The proof combines three ingredients.
-The continuous functional equation identifies the unique affine candidate (Section~\ref{sec:continuous}).
-Floor discretisation then reduces the identity to a finite counting inequality on fractional parts of multiples of $1/\!\sqrt{r}$ (Proposition~\ref{prop:counting}).
-A parity argument on $t=r-\fl{\sqrt{r}}^{2}$ establishes this inequality for all non-square~$r$ (Section~\ref{sec:universal}).
+The proof has three ingredients.
+The continuous functional equation identifies the unique nondecreasing affine candidate (Section~\ref{sec:continuous}).
+Floor discretization reduces the equation to a bound on the oscillation of a walk driven by fractional parts of multiples of $1/\!\sqrt{r}$ (Proposition~\ref{prop:oscillation}).
+A block estimate for the associated window sums, refined by reducing the walk to a shorter one of the same kind, controls that oscillation (Section~\ref{sec:universal}).

+For every non-square order~$r$, the canonical shift $d=\sqrt{r}/2$ is the center of the interval of admissible shifts.
+Combined with the constraint on the slope (Theorem~\ref{thm:slope}), this gives the complete classification of the Beatty solutions of positive slope in the full-window range $n\ge r$.